iChris/chrisennsdotcom/src/content/blog/twitch-streamers-im-digging.md

 ![kate streaming](https://chrisenns.com/wp-content/uploads/2018/08/kate.jpg)

-And of course, you should subscribe to the [Goodstuff.fm Twitch channel](https://www.twitch.tv/goodstuff_fm) for streams of our podcasts we record as well as random games we check out.
+And of course, you should subscribe to the [goodstuff.network Twitch channel](https://www.twitch.tv/goodstuff_fm) for streams of our podcasts we record as well as random games we check out.

 ![](https://chrisenns.com/wp-content/uploads/2018/08/goodstuff.jpg)